Xanzara/xanzara.com/docs/quicksheet.md

 ###Alternative builds:

-Brutal Slash is only a 3% dps loss versus Savage Roar, using it single-target is still a dps loss in all situations (any combination of stats, relics, legendaries so far suggested does not affect this) - but small enough that some people suggest using it fo single-target.
+[Brutal Slash](http://www.wowdb.com/spells/202028-brutal-slash) is only a 3% dps loss versus Savage Roar, using it single-target is still a dps loss in all situations (any combination of stats, relics, legendaries so far suggested does not affect this) - but small enough that some people suggest using it fo single-target.
 I leave that decision to you.

-When using Brutal Slash single-target, you do want to weave it into Tiger's Fury windows.
+When using [Brutal Slash](http://www.wowdb.com/spells/202028-brutal-slash) single-target, you do want to weave it into Tiger's Fury windows.
 Is it worth to BT them?
 Yeah, but not at the expense of non-shreds.
 If you have Ailuros for example you definitely want to pool them so that you can burn them and BrS inside your TF window.
 If you have to use a BrS charge outside of TF (which shouldn't happen on Single-Target), feel free to BT it however.
 Additionally, despite the damage increase from Moment of Clarity - you do not want to spend Clearcasting procs with BrS on single-target either as you waste a lot of energy regen.

 Lunar Inspiration is still fine for cleave (it's also slightly closer on ST, but is still noticably behind) if you are not using Wildshaper's Clutch but is not a big dps gain over blood scent so do not feel any preasure to use it if you don't like it.

-Predator is still good if you get reliable procs, nothing has changed here.
+[Predator](http://www.wowdb.com/spells/202021-predator) is still good if you get reliable procs, nothing has changed here.

-Moment of Clarity is very close with Bloodtalons, but practically never surpasses it (especially since BT is much more reliable and consistent).
-In just about any build it's a decent choice if you hate bloodtalons for whatever reason.
+Moment of Clarity is very close with [Bloodtalons](http://www.wowdb.com/spells/155672-bloodtalons), but practically never surpasses it (especially since BT is much more reliable and consistent).
+In just about any build it's a decent choice if you hate [Bloodtalons](http://www.wowdb.com/spells/155672-bloodtalons) for whatever reason.

 Sabertooth is technically viable-ish but never ahead of SR on ST, or BrS on multi-target.
 There is no performance reason to pick this talent, but if you like it - it's not too bad of a dps loss (but you really want to use BT with this if you do).

 Soul of the Forest (when not from the ring) is alright, but never better than the other two talents.
 Most people would probably get this from the Soul of the Archdruid legendary anyway but is not recommended.

-Jagged Wounds is still alright, but is mostly behind Incarnation.
-It's pretty close in some cleave situations (you can sim this yourself) but will never really yield you a major increase over Incarnation, it is however worth noting that this build scales noticably better - so it is plausible that it will improve over time as gear improves.
+Jagged Wounds](http://www.wowdb.com/spells/202032-jagged-wounds) is still alright, but is mostly behind [Incarnation](http://www.wowdb.com/spells/102543-incarnation-king-of-the-jungle).
+It's pretty close in some cleave situations (you can sim this yourself) but will never really yield you a major increase over [Incarnation](http://www.wowdb.com/spells/102543-incarnation-king-of-the-jungle), it is however worth noting that this build scales noticably better - so it is plausible that it will improve over time as gear improves.
 You only lose a few percentage points dps so it's technically possible to play the old meta build should you desire it.

 Elunes Guidance is still a dead talent in all situations.